YauhenBichel/Kubernetes-Learning/Services.md

+Pods come and go.
+We do not have any guarantees about where they are running or how they can be reached.

+Services provide a stable endpoint for pods, so we generally never send requests directly to a pod but always through a service.
+The link between services and pods happens through labels.
+Any pod that has the labels defined in the service’s selector can receive requests sent to that service.

+- There are four types of services: ClusterIP, NodePort, LoadBalancer, and ExternalName.
+- ClusterIP is used when pods running inside the cluster need to be able to reach that service.
+- A NodePort service will open a port on every worker node and will redirect requests received on that port to the pods it’s backing.
+- The LoadBalancer service type will try to automatically provision a load balancer in the cloud provider that we are running.
+A cluster running on AWS, for example, will create a new ELB that will accept external traffic.
+- We can access a service through its IP address, but Kubernetes provides two better alternatives for service discovery.
+- DNS is the preferred service discovery mechanism and will allow us to access my-service with http://my-service:port.
+- Environment variables with the service location are also injected in every container running in our cluster, but they are never updated, so not as reliable as DNS.

 We have seen pods come and go.
 And we can’t rely on their names (or IP addresses) to be stable.
 You have probably noticed that when we run port-forward, we always need to make sure that we have the correct pod name, as they will change.
 For example, this is important when we scale a Deployment up and down.

 Let’s first clarify some of the problems we have with our current setup: